 Penn State and Michigan State currently face off in the last game of the regular season every year – specifically for the Land Grant Trophy.

 Trophy or not, this rivalry has always been forced.

 Penn State’s faithful could care less about Michigan State.
 The intent is not to be a cold statement.
 The natural conference rivals for the Nittany Lions are teams like Ohio State and Michigan – and now, Nebraska, too.

 Penn Staters do not like Nebraska – in fact, they loathe them.

 This hatred has been brewing for 16 years now – dating back to 1994.

-The Nittany Lions had a powerhouse team that year, one that deserved to at least have a share of the National Championship – and any critics of the current BCS system should research the 1994 season – when Penn State didn’t even get a chance to fight for the title.
+The Nittany Lions had a powerhouse team that year.
+This was a Penn State team that deserved to have a share of the National Championship.
+BCS critics should research the 1994 season, when Penn State didn’t get a chance to fight for the title.

 Instead, it came down to a bowl game – and then a final vote.